ermlikeyeah/ermlikeyeah.github.io/_posts/2020-11-08-run-note-for-august-september-and-october-2020.markdown

 By that point, on every run every time my right foot touched the floor I feel _something_ in my right shin.
 I had my scan.
 At the end of the session the doctor asked if I had anywhere to go, “I think it’d really help us if you went for another scan today”.
 By this point I had done Internet Research and was aware of what the possibilities were.
 Being asked to go for a second scan, a different scan did nothing to reduce the possibilities or alleviate my worries.
 Along the ghostly corridors I walked, the right leg of my jean rolled up, with a thin film of lubricant on the shin still.
 Second scan done I went home, told to wait for my doctor to get in touch.

 A couple of days later my doctor rang me, said they’d narrowed the possibilities down to several things, from a stress fracture to maybe bone cancer.
 I was being referred again, and it was likely I’d need another scan.
 The next day I got a brisk text message from an orthopaedic doctor, recommending I take daily doses of vitamin D (which I do anyway) and referring me to a physio.
 Across the stepping stones of the NHS I go.
+(And, yeah, I’ve mapped all this out.)

 The next week — three weeks ago — a physio got in touch.